mayfan/maynara.com/src/pages/blog/2022-01-29-natural-language-processing-tool.md

 Leading Product Designer responsible for the end-to-end process.

-_Image Source: The images here are taken from the main website and do not reflect the real prototype or disclose sensitive information._
+_Image Source: The images presented here are taken from the main website and do not reflect the real prototype neither disclose sensitive information._